ivarmu/ocp4-auto-install-vmware/README.md

 # Openshift4 Auto Install VMware

-> **Important**: The work on the current repository is based on the work of [@rcarrata]( https://github.com/rcarrata) at https://github.com/rcarrata/ocp4-auto-install, wich is designed to use AWS as the infra provider.
+> **Important**: The work on the current repository is based on the work of [@rcarrata](https://github.com/rcarrata) and [@antonioc](https://github.com/antonionc) at https://github.com/rcarrata/ocp4-auto-install, wich is designed to use AWS as the infra provider.

 > **Note**: This is a WIP repository.
 Expect some changes, and modifications in the future.